+12.2.2.
 Bus Route Test

 The Bus Schedule Adherence Standard determines whether or not a route is on time, based on the proportion of time points on the routes that are on time over the entire service day.
-78.5% of all departure times on the route over the entire service day must pass their on-time tests to be in compliance.
+For a route to be in compliance, 78.5% of all departure times on the route over the entire service day must pass their on-time tests.
 As service is analyzed, Scheduling staff endeavor to improve the on-time performance beyond the baseline service standards.
 The review includes an analysis of the cost versus the benefit of any route modification.